 - 7. DISCHARGE DOCUMENTATION.
 Contractor shall document the client's discharge plan in the client record. - 8.
 STAFFING REQUIREMENTS.
-Contractor shall provide the following staff: - A. Up to 7.5 FTE Crisis Care Specialists who shall be Qualified Mental Health Workers (QMHWs), or licensed/waivered/registered mental health professionals as described in Title 9, CCR Sections 1810.223 and 1810.254. - QMHWs are individuals who hold a college degree in a field related to mental health, including child development, child psychology, counseling and guidance, counseling psychology, early childhood education, human services, social psychology, social science, social welfare, social work, sociology, or another discipline determined by the Mental Health Plan Director or designee to have mental health application: - 1.
+Contractor shall provide the following staff: - A. Up to 7.28 FTE Crisis Care Specialists who shall be Qualified Mental Health Workers (QMHWs), or licensed/waivered/registered mental health professionals as described in Title 9, CCR Sections 1810.223 and 1810.254. - QMHWs are individuals who hold a college degree in a field related to mental health, including child development, child psychology, counseling and guidance, counseling psychology, early childhood education, human services, social psychology, social science, social welfare, social work, sociology, or another discipline determined by the Mental Health Plan Director or designee to have mental health application: - 1.
 Staff with an Associate's degree must have the equivalent of two years full-time experience in a mental health setting in the areas of psycho-social functioning, social adjustment, or vocational adjustment, or a combination thereof. - 2.
-Staff with a Bachelor's degree must have the equivalent of one year full-time experience in a mental health setting in the areas of psycho-social functioning, social adjustment, or vocational adjustment, or a combination thereof. - 3.
-No experience is required for staff with a Master's or Doctoral degree in a field related to mental health described herein. - B. Up to 1 FTE Clinical Supervisor who shall be a licensed/waivered/registered mental health professional as described in Title 9, CCR Sections 1810.223 and 1810.254; - C. Up to 1.0 FTE Program Manager who shall be a licensed/waivered/registered mental health professional as described in Title 9, CCR 1810.223 and 1810.254; - D. Up to 1.0 FTE Administrative Support staff; - E. Up to 0.10 FTE Clinical Director and .15 FTE Assistant Clinical Director who shall be a licensed/waivered/registered mental health professional as described in Title 9, CCR 1810.223 and 1810.254; and - F. 1.0 FTE Lead Crisis Care Specialist.
+Staff with a Bachelor's degree must have the equivalent of one-year full-time experience in a mental health setting in the areas of psycho-social functioning, social adjustment, or vocational adjustment, or a combination thereof. - 3.
+No experience is required for staff with a Master's or Doctoral degree in a field related to mental health described herein. - B. Up to 1.0 FTE Clinical Supervisor who shall be a licensed/waivered/registered mental health professional as described in Title 9, CCR Sections 1810.223 and 1810.254; - C. Up to 1.0 FTE Program Manager who shall be a licensed/waivered/registered mental health professional as described in Title 9, CCR 1810.223 and 1810.254; - D. Up to 1.0 FTE Administrative Support staff; - E. Up to .22 FTE Office Coordinator; - F. Up to 0.10 FTE Clinical Director and 0.15 FTE Assistant Clinical Director who shall be a licensed/waivered/registered mental health professional as described in Title 9, CCR 1810.223 and 1810.254; and - G. 1.0 FTE Lead Crisis Care Specialist. - H. Licensed and Waivered/Registered Mental Health Professionals. - 1.
+Licensed mental health professionals under 9 CCR 1810.223 to include: - i.
+Licensed physicians; - ii.
+Licensed psychologists; - iii.
+Licensed clinical social workers; - iv.
+Licensed marriage and family therapists; - v.
+Licensed psychiatric technicians; and - 2.
+Waivered/Registered Professionals under 9 CCR 1810.254 include: - i.
+An individual who has a waiver of psychologist licensure issued by the Department or has registered with the corresponding state licensing authority for psychologists; and ii.
+Marriage and family therapists or clinical social workers to obtain supervised clinical hours for psychologist, marriage and family therapist or clinical social worker licensure.